 There are many risk factors for ACL injuries, including genetics, hormones, neuromuscular control, shoes, weather, and more.
-Does the surface you play on affect that risk?
+Does the surface you play on, like grass or artificial turf, affect that risk?
 I share my thoughts on that issue in this week’s Ask Dr. Geier video.

 Your thoughts on the turf versus natural grass and the risk of ACL injuries?
 It seems people disagree.
 Some articles show some increased risk on turf.
 Your thoughts?